Updated November 2018. Cat Purrs 101: From Pleasure To Pain is one of our top ten posts since 2011.

-People often assume a purring cat is a happy cat but that isn’t always true.
 Many years ago, I used to think purring equaled happiness until I came across a severely injured cat hit by a car.
 Despite broken bones and internal injuries that cat purred.
 It turned everything I thought I knew about cats upside down.
-If happy cats purred and injured cats purred, what else was purring used for?
+If happy cats purred and injured cats purred, what else was the purpose of purring?

 There are as many different kinds purrs as there are cats.
 Some cats purr so softly it’s inaudible to human ears.
 If you think you have one of those quiet ones, try stroking your cat while putting your ear next to their neck and listen for vibrations.
 Other cats purr so loudly they sound like a Ferrari engine.